Table of Contents

 Discord

-- Most servers are free, but some may have paid memberships for extra features.
+- Most servers are free, with some communities adding paid tiers for extra perks.

 Quora

-- LinkedIn is primarily a professional networking platform.
-While you can share research findings or industry insights, it’s not designed for deep research or collaborative discovery.
+- LinkedIn is professional networking first.
+You can share insights, but it’s not designed for deep, source-driven research threads.

 Common Questions About Seda